Medicaid eligibility and enrollment in New Hampshire

 On November 1, 2016, CMS replied to New Hampshire’s waiver amendment proposal, rejecting most of it, including the work requirement.
 CMS agreed to allow copays for non-emergency use of emergency rooms, but “only if the request satisfies the requirements of sections 1916(f) and 1115 of the Social Security Act, including the requirement that the waiver promote the objectives of the Medicaid program.”

 However, Medicaid expansion continued in New Hampshire in 2017 and 2018, despite the Obama Administration’s refusal to allow the state to impose a work requirement.
+As noted above, the Trump administration approved New Hampshire’s Medicaid work requirement in 2018 and it briefly took effect in 2019 before being overturned by a judge.

 Extending Medicaid expansion through 2023, with a switch from PAP to managed care

-In 2018, Republican Senators in New Hampshire introduced S.B.313, which called for a work requirement (although CMS has already approved a work requirement as part of the waiver approval that was granted in May 2018), along with a new Medicaid expansion program that will use Medicaid managed care — as most of the country does — instead of the Premium Assistance Program (as of 2018, only New Hampshire and Arkansas purchased private plans in the exchange for Medicaid expansion enrollees).
+In 2018, Republican Senators in New Hampshire introduced S.B.313, which called for a work requirement (although CMS has already approved a work requirement as part of the waiver approval that was granted in May 2018), along with a new Medicaid expansion program that would use Medicaid managed care — as most of the country does — instead of the Premium Assistance Program (as of 2018, only New Hampshire and Arkansas purchased private plans in the exchange for Medicaid expansion enrollees).
 The new program, dubbed the New Hampshire Granite Advantage Health Care Program, replaced the New Hampshire Health Protection Program in January 2019.

 Work requirement — and a subsidy for employers who hire Medicaid enrollees

 The work requirement in S.B.313 aligned with the work requirement that CMS had already approved.
 The legislation called for non-exempt enrollees to work at least 600 hours every six months, which was similar to the 100 hours per week requirement in the waiver that CMS had already approved.
-By measuring total work over a six-month period, enrollees would have been protected from losing Medicaid due to temporary drops in employment, as long as they can make up the lost hours within the six-month window.
-The legislation calling for 600 hours of work every six months is more flexible than the initial Senate bill (and the state’s approved waiver proposal) which requires 100 hours per month.
+By measuring total work over a six-month period, enrollees would have been protected from losing Medicaid due to temporary drops in employment, as long as they could make up the lost hours within the six-month window.
+The legislation calling for 600 hours of work every six months was more flexible than the initial Senate bill (and the state’s approved waiver proposal) which required 100 hours per month.
 However, the terms of the already-approved work requirement were not adjusted to reflect the 600 hours every six months requirement.

-In addition, S.B.313 also calls for the state to use up to $3 million in TANF (Temporary Assistance for Needy Families) funding, through June 30, 2019, to provide subsidies to employers who hire people who are eligible for Medicaid expansion in New Hampshire.
+In addition, S.B.313 also called for the state to use up to $3 million in TANF (Temporary Assistance for Needy Families) funding, through June 30, 2019, to provide subsidies to employers who hire people who are eligible for Medicaid expansion in New Hampshire.
 The employer would get $2,000 at the time of the hire, and another $2,000 after the enrollee has been working for three months.

 The legislation also had an asset test (with a $25,000 maximum asset limit, after accounting for excludable assets, such as a primary residence, household furnishings, and one vehicle), which would only be implemented if future changes in federal law allow it.
 As a result of the ACA, Medicaid currently only allows asset tests for Medicaid that covers the aged, blind, and disabled populations (but not Medicaid expansion, pregnant women, or children), but that could change if federal rules change.